eva-nikolai/eva-nikolai.github.io/Resume.md

     </span>
 </p>

-- Guided 10 junior team members in executing competition and campus promotional campaigns and grassroots marketing, driving community engagement and improving the culture at revenue-generating sporting events.
+- Guided team members in executing competition and campus promotional campaigns and grassroots marketing, driving community engagement and improving the culture at revenue-generating sporting events.

 - Conducted market research with 2 interns, exploring opportunities to integrate the NFT industry trend and analytics into the athletics marketing plan; Presented competitive analysis of NFTs in college athletics and actionable recommendations to optimize digital marketing, including the use of decision trees/ clustering algorithms to optimize audience targeting.
 <br>